eric0925/pysmb/README.md

-# pysmb
+#while ECS
-hi everyone, this is my pysmb code, welcome.
+this folder is for the code that i build during ECS.